 Many of us think we are better than others.
 But that type of thinking is 100 percent against Yah.
-Yes we should have confidence in ourself.
-Yes we should have pride in ourself.
+Yes, we should have confidence in ourselves.
+Yes, we should have pride in ourselves.
 But it should be sane and balanced.
 Thinking too highly of yourself is an insane thought.
 Thinking you are better or more important than everyone else is insane behavior.
 Nobody is more important than anyone else to Yahweh.

 Here is something else we need to understand.
 We have no reason to think too highly of ourselves.
 Why?
 Because we all age, deteriorate and die.
 We all get weaker.
 No matter how skilled we are.
 We will eventually have to step aside for someone else.

 We also need to understand, Yahweh gifts everyone.
 Not just you and me.
 Everyone!
-Now peep this, and i know this analogy gets used a lot but its true.
+Now peep this, and I know this analogy gets used a lot but it's true.
 Real followers of Christ make up a body.
 That's why you hear the phrase, “The body of Christ”.
 When you look at our body you notice we have hundreds of different parts but no two have the same function.
 We have two arms but they don't function in the same exact way.
 You see how when a person loses an arm, they have to learn how to get through life without it?
 And it's tough.
 Because every part has a role it plays and no part is more important than the other.
-That's how the “christian body” is.
+That's how the “Christian body” is.
 There are a lot of us but we are all one body and we are equally important.
-It doesn't matter what your office, rank, title or skill is.
-You are no more important then anyone else.
+It doesn't matter what your office, rank, title, or skill is.
+You are no more important than anyone else.

 1. ADMINISTRATION: The ability to help steer the church, or a ministry, toward the successful completion of God-given goals, with skills in planning, organization, and supervision.